-CD4 count is non-inferior to viral load for treatment switching in adults with HIVAugust 6th, 2013 in HIV & AIDS /
+CD4 count is non-inferior to viral load for treatment switching in adults with HIVAugust 6, 2013 in Medicine & Health / HIV & AIDS

 For adults infected with HIV in Thailand a monitoring strategy based on CD4 count (a type of white blood cell) is non-inferior to the recommended monitoring strategy measuring the amount of HIV virus in a patient's blood, to determine when to switch from first-line to more costly second-line antiretroviral treatment according to a clinical trial published this week in PLOS Medicine.

 The study was conducted by an international team of researchers led by Marc Lallemant from Chiang Mai University, Thailand and the Harvard School of Public Health, United States and provides reassurance for health centres in resource-limited setting using CD4 counts alone to monitor treatment of patients with HIV.